ProjectPythia/.github/.github/ISSUE_TEMPLATE/update-external-links-gallery.md

 thumbnail: '' # The URL link to the thumbnail image associated with this resource.
 title: '' # The title of the resource.
 description: '' # A brief description of the resource.
-authors:
+authors: # Mulitiple authors are supported, add each author separately.
   - name: '' # The name of the first author.
-Mulitiple authors are supported, add each author separately.
     affiliation: '' # The affiliation of the authors / first author (more appropriate than name if a large team worked on the resource).
     affiliation_url: '' # The URL link to the affiliation website.
     email: '' # The author's email, if publically available.